AdobeDocs/document-cloud-learn.en/help/sign/admin/building-a-custom-workflow.md

 In this video tutorial, learn how to tailor and automate document workflows to get electronic signatures, collect form data, and confirm delivery of an important document to streamline workflow management.

 >[!VIDEO](https://video.tv.adobe.com/v/33656?hidetitle=true)

+>[!TIP]
+>
+>This video is part of the course [Getting Started with Adobe Sign for Administrators](https://experienceleague.adobe.com/?recommended=Sign-A-1-2020.2) that is available for free on Experience League!